-Shardgroups are only displayed for databases sharded with the system-managed or composite sharding method.
+Shardgroups are only displayed for databases partitioned with the system-managed or composite data distribution method.

-The Shardgroups tab displays the shardgroup names, status, the shardspace to which it belongs, the number of chunks, Data Guard role, and the region to which it belongs.
+The Shardgroups tab displays the shardgroup names, status, and the shardspace to which it belongs, the region to which it belongs, and if Replication Type is Data Guard the Data Guard Role is shown.